ZJUVAI/zjuvai.github.io/content/authors/luoxuanweng/_index.md

 ---
 # Display name
-name: Luoxuan Wen
+name: Luoxuan Weng

 index: 440

 # Username (this should match the folder name)
 authors:
-  - luoxuanwen
+  - luoxuanweng

 # Is this the primary user of the site?
 superuser: true